nginx-architects/agility2022-apigw-nic/modules/module5/readme.md

 ### Testing via Postman
+Switch to the Postman application in the Jumphost.
+In the "Collection" on the left navigate to module 5, select the POST call.

+click Send, You should see a 200 response code.

-To test apply the App Protect and assosicated manifests.
+To test apply the App Protect and associated manifests.

 ```bash
     kubectl apply -f module5/syslog.yaml